cpravin2110/Swiggy-Instamart-Sales-Dashboard/README.md

 Fruits & Vegetables, Snack Foods, and Household items are the top-performing categories

-Noticeable year-over-year fluctuations in shop openings and sales performance
+Noticeable year-over-year fluctuations in shop openings and sales performance.

+---

 📈 Dashboard Features